Skip top navigation

 Can I Use Graduate Credits from Other Universities to Reduce my Course Load?

 Possibly!
-University policy allows for up to 12 credits (depending on the program) that have not been previously used to complete a degree to be transferred from another accredited graduate program.
-Consultation with an ASTL advisor is necessary to determine if and which courses may be acceptable to a specific concentration.
-The literacy: K-12 reading specialist concentration does not allow for substitutions.
+The program allows up to 12 graduate credits to be transferred from another accredited institution of higher education.
+Consultation with an ASTL advisor is necessary to determine if and what courses may be acceptable to a specific concentration.
 Substitutions cannot be made for the five core courses of the ASTL program (EDUC 612, EDUC 613, EDUC 614, EDUC 606, EDUC 615).
-Course work that is older than six years will not be accepted, even if the courses were taken at Mason.
+Courses that are older than ten years or courses in which a grade lower than a B- was earned will not be accepted for transfer, even if the courses were taken at Mason.